 In the article, Knowledge and Attitudes of Nurses on Pressure Ulcer Prevention, the authors explore the noncompliance to pressure ulcer prevention guidelines.
 The authors believe that negative attitudes and lack of knowledge may act as barriers to using protocols in clinical practice (Beeckman, Defloer, Schoonhoven, & Vanderwee, 2010).
 The purpose of this study was “to study the knowledge and attitudes of nurses about pressure ulcer prevention in Belgian hospitals and to explore the correlation between knowledge, attitudes, and the application of adequate prevention” (Beeckman et al, 2010).
 A cross-sectional study was performed in fourteen Belgian hospitals; 2105 patients and 553 nurses were randomly selected (Beeckman et al, 2010).
 Clinical observations were performed to assess the sufficiency of pressure ulcer prevention and pressure ulcer prevalence.
 The nurses were asked to complete an extensively validated knowledge and attitude instrument (the data collection instrument included five categories of data: general data, patient data, risk assessment, skin observation, and prevention).
 Once they were finished, a logistic regression analysis was performed to evaluate the correlation between knowledge, attitudes, and the application of adequate prevention.
 The results found in this study are: pressure ulcer prevalence 13.5%, patients at risk 30%, and patients who received fully adequate prevention while in bed or when seated 13.9%.
 The mean knowledge and attitude scores were 49.7% and 71.3% (Beeckman et al, 2010).
 The application of adequate prevention on a nursing floor was significantly correlated with the attitudes of nurses.
 What we can conclude from this article is that knowledge of nurses in Belgian hospitals about the prevention of pressure ulcers is insufficient and the attitudes toward pressure ulcers are strongly correlated with the application of adequate prevention (Beeckman et al, 2010).

 In the next article, Prevention and treatment of pressure ulcers, the authors explain how risk assessment, relief of pressure and education can promote healing and create remarkable outcomes.
 According to Riordan and Voegeli (2009), “this article outlines effective prevention and risk-reduction strategies and together with intervention they can help promote healing” (p.
 S20).
 Risk assessment is the number one prevention and treatment component pertaining to pressure ulcers.
 In the article, the authors recommend that a patient’s skin should be analyzed within six hours of admission and should be updated weekly (Riordan & Voegeli, 2009).
 Pressure relieving strategies are the second prevention and treatment component.
 The overall goal is to reduce the duration of any pressure that a patient is exposed to; this is achievable by regular repositioning and through the use of pressure relieving devices.
 Education is the final outcome that both staff and patient can use to prevent and treat pressure ulcers.
 In order to minimize pressure ulcers, both the patient and the health care provider need to be able to recognize early signs of pressure damage and how to plan appropriate care (Riordan & Voegeli, 2009).
 This article concludes that “prevention is better than cure”.
-The article more or less explained the number of patients at risk for pressure ulcers and how vital prevention and management are in all areas of patient care.
+The article more or less explained the number of patients at risk for pressure ulcers and how vital prevention and management are in all areas of patient care.No key components covered in this article.

 In the last article, Registered nurses’ thinking strategies on malnutrition and pressure ulcers in nursing homes, the authors explore the thinking strategies and clinical reasoning processes registered nurses use during the plan of care for both malnutrition and pressure ulcers in nursing home care (Alexander, Ehnfors, Ehrenberg, Goransson, & Fossum, 2011).
 According to Alexander et al (2011),